-Merida, Mexico: Ultimate Travel Guide
+Ultimate Merida Itinerary: The Best Travel Guide

 Merida, also known as La Ciudad Blanca (The White City), is already an inexpensive option when looking at budget travel destinations in Mexico, but with a few budget travel tips from your favorite travel hacker, you can save money while traveling to Merida.

-Traveling to Merida
+Getting to Merida

 Merida, Mexico is located in the heart of the Yucatan Peninsula.
-It’s the capital of the Mexican state of Yucatán, and the largest city in southeastern Mexico.
+It’s the capital of the Mexican state of Yucatรกn, and the largest city in southeastern Mexico.
 You can fly directly into Merida from the United States, a direct flight from Miami or Houston to Merida is under two hours.

-Both options are easy to do and relatively inexpensive – when saving on international travel it’s really up to your choice on what works best for your preferences.
+Both options are easy to do and relatively inexpensive – when saving on international travel itโs really up to your choice on what works best for your preferences.

 Both United and American Airlines operate flights to Merida from the United States with American Airlines usually being the cheaper option.
 If you want to use points, American Airlines miles are super valuable to Merida, costing as low as 10,000 miles for flights each way.
-You can earn American Airlines miles through many AA cards, like the Barclays Red.

 Budget Travel Tip!
 I like to use the American Airlines shopping portal to earn miles for cheap mile flights like these, too.